csu-hci-projects/SP23-Improving-Presence-In-Virtual-Reality/README.md

 # Future Member Contributions
 Eliana Laudadio: Add results of study to the final paper.

-Grant Sinclair: Implement audio and finish last touches of Unity project.
+Grant Sinclair:

-Allison Smith: execute testing and write report
+Allison Smith: Conduct testing and continue to write the final paper after analyzing the results.

 Tianyu Wu:  prepare for testing.